Proposed Fees 2024-2025

 Status: Consultation Closed & Fee Changes Announced

-Final Decision Following the General Fee Consultation, Technical Safety BC’s Executive Board meeting on September 12, 2023 have approved the following for the 2024 – 2025 Fee Changes:
+Final Decision Following the General Fee Consultation, Technical Safety BC’s Board met on September 12, 2023 and approved the following for the 2024 – 2025 Fee Changes:

 Most fee changes will come into effect January 1, 2024 These fee changes have been made after taking client feedback into consideration to minimize impact to clients.
 As a self-funded, not-for-profit safety regulator, we have used multiple levers to keep fee increases at a minimum for our clients.
 We have closed underused offices, reduced operating budgets, deferred hiring new roles and eliminated multiple roles within the organization.
 The new fee structure is in place to offset growing costs and maintain safety oversight in BC. |